necx512/GIUDA/TGS_on_behalf_of_someone.md

-Content:
+Request a TGS (or better a TGT!) on behalf of another logged user:
-1. What is TGT
+1. What is (for the umpteenth time) a TGT
-2. Logon session
+2. What's a Logon session
 3. How the LSA requests Kerberos tickets
-4. TGT Ticket Theft
+4. Stole a TGT Ticket
-5. TGT is TGS
-6. Conclusion
+5. If you make the right request then a TGS is the same as a TGT

 There are various ways to abuse a user's session on a device.
 But did you know that it is possible to spoof a TGT ticket receipt by a user using legitimate Windows functions?